Sigma Nu Phi: Publications

 The fraternity started publishing a newspaper, The Declaration, in late February 1903.
 In 1916, Sigma Nu Phi started publishing The Owl magazine quarterly.
 It also published The Adelphia on an irregular basis starting in 1925; in 1981, it became The Adelphia Law Journal, an authoritatively recognized law review.'
 The fraternity also published a seven members directories between 1916 and 1956.'

 Chapter house

-The original Alpha chapter house was locatied at 1016 Thirteenth Street Northwest.
+The original Alpha chapter house was located at 1016 Thirteenth Street Northwest.
 It was built in the 1870s for David Kellogg Cartter, former chief justice of the Supreme Court of the District of Columbia, and was later the home of Senator William Alexander Harris.
 It was three blocks from the National Law School building.
 Its lower level of the chapter house was decorated with hand-carved black walnut and included reading rooms, clubrooms, and space for programs and social events.
 The upper floors were used as a residence for students of the National University Law School.

 In March 1921, Alpha chapter had a newly furnished chapter house at 1654 Columbia Road.
 In May 1923, it moved to a new chapter house at 1752 N Street Northwest.